 Some other symptoms that let you know there’s a problem are noticeable browser slowdown due to increased page loading times, and Windows error messages about problem running the Client.exe process (which underlies the RocketTab add-on).
 Whereas uninstalling BrowserSafeguard alone typically goes smooth, the bundled combination is hard to remove.
 It takes quite a bit of user effort involving Control Panel features and restoring the preferences in all web browsers that got affected.
 If these measures turn out inefficient (which may be the case), an automatic security tool should be used to clean up the infected system.
 The entire removal knowledgebase is at your disposal here, so go ahead and give the bug the treatment it deserves.

-Extermination of the BrowserSafeguard with RocketTab adware can be efficiently accomplished with reliable security software.
+The extermination of BrowserSafeguard with RocketTab adware can be efficiently accomplished with reliable security software.
 Sticking to the automatic cleanup technique ensures that all components of the infection get thoroughly wiped out from your system.

 1. Download recommended security utility and get your PC checked for malicious objects by selecting the Start Computer Scan option

-BrowserSafeguard with RocketTab removal through resetting the affected browser
+BrowserSafeguard with RocketTab ads removal by resetting the affected browser

 Please take into consideration that as effective as it is, the procedure of restoring browser defaults will lead to the loss of personalized settings such as saved passwords, bookmarks, browsing history, cookies, etc. In case you are not certain this outcome is suitable despite its obvious efficiency, it’s advised to follow the automatic removal method described in one of the previous sections of this tutorial.